Photos: Former first lady Rosalynn Carter honored at memorial service

-A memorial service today for former first lady Rosalynn Carter in Atlanta.
+A memorial service took place today for former first lady Rosalynn Carter in Atlanta.

 Rosalynn Carter died earlier this month at the age of 96.
 Her husband of more than 77 years, former president Jimmy Carter, is 99 years old.